List of Marvel Comics characters: M: Martin Burns

 Martin Burns is the 1940s Marvel Boy.
 After a mysterious shadow revealed to him that he possessed the power of Hercules, he became a superhero.
 The character made only two appearances: Daring Mystery Comics #6 (June 1940), by the writer-artist collaborators Joe Simon and Jack Kirby, and USA Comics #7 (February 1943), by writer-artist Bob Oksner.
 Each featured a wildly disparate version of his origin, with the first positing him as the reincarnation of the mythic Greek demigod, while the second had him accidentally scratched by Hercules' mummified remains in a museum and "infected' with his superhuman strength, although both versions shared the basics noted above.
 The Official Handbook of the Marvel Universe: Golden Age 2004 reconciles these different origins by stating that there were two Marvel Boys named Martin Burns active in the 1940s.

 Marvel Girl

 Marvel Girl is the name of two characters appearing in American comic books published by Marvel Comics.

 Masacre

 Masacre is a Spanish-language vigilante first appearing in Deadpool #3.1 (2016), a member of Mercs for Money, referred to as "The Deadpool of Mexico".

 Masacre in other media

 Masacre appears as a playable character in Marvel Contest of Champions.

+Masked Raider

+Jim Gardley

+Jim Gardley was a cattle rancher in Arizona who in 1849 was falsely accused of cattle rustling, forcing him to go on the run.
+He took up the mantle of the Masked Raider to clear his name.
+Under undisclosed circumstances, Gardley found the Eternity Mask, a fragment of the cosmic entity Eternity which grants those who wear it powers equal to whomever they face.
+In 1880, Gardley is attacked and mortally wounded by unknown assailants.
+He is found by Dr. Matt Masters, who is also the masked hero Black Rider, and dies in front of him, when he retired the mask from his face, trying to assist him medically.
+Masters takes the Eternity Mask and decides to search for the killers.

+Carlo Zota

+In the modern day, an unidentified individual finds the Eternity Mask.
+Operating anonymously, he meets several superheroes while investigating the activities of the Enclave, such as their efforts to revive Korvac.

+In his investigation, the Masked Raider finds a mysterious murder case, but determining it to not be the Enclave's work he instead draws New York's superheroes attention to it.
+In a 2022 storyline, Masked Raider was revealed to be Carlo Zota, a member of the Enclave.

 Master Hate

-Master Hate is a character appearing in American comic books published by Marvel Comics.

 Master Hate is a cosmic entity associated with the concept of Hate.